-International days are marked to educate the public on issues of concern, to address global problems and to celebrate and reinforce achievements of humanity.
+International days are marked to educate the public on issues of concern, address global problems, and celebrate and reinforce the achievements of humanity.
 Each international day provides the community an opportunity to organize activities related to the theme and to create public awareness on the same.
-Organizations, governments, public and private sectors, schools, universities and citizens make international day a springboard for awareness raising actions.
-In this article let us check on the Engineer’s Day 2020 in India, History, Activities and Quiz
+Organizations, governments, public and private sectors, schools, universities, and citizens make the international day a springboard for awareness-raising actions.
+In this article let us check on the Engineer’s Day 2022 in India, History, Activities, and Quiz

 - History, about Sir M Visvesvaraya